ana-balica/mi-mdw/task_0/README.md

 =============

 The task description can be found [here](https://edux.fit.cvut.cz/courses/MI-MDW/hw/00/start).
-The task was using Python2.7.
-For succesuful run please install `lxml` -> `pip install lxml`.
+The task was done using Python2.7.

+In order to run, please install `lxml` -> `pip install lxml`.

 How to run it
 -------------